Raikia/seat-timerboard/README.md

 - tags and optional role-based visibility
 - Discord notifications for new timers
 - automatic timer imports from supported SeAT notifications
+- peer-to-peer sync between SeAT instances
-- settings for defaults, notifications, display, auto-import, and cleanup
+- settings for defaults, notifications, display, auto-import, sync, tags, and cleanup

 The board keeps timers in `Current` until 2 hours after they elapse, then moves them to `Elapsed`.